patdel0/FAC/database-workshop/Q&A.md

 ### Solution

-Either import createTasks after db has been exported, create an `index.js` file or change the node command to run `node model/tasks.js`.
+Either import createTasks after db has been exported in `db.js` or change the node command to run `node model/tasks.js`.

 ```js
 //index.js